cuthbertLab/music21/music21/demos/bhadley/mrjobaws/howtogetstarted.rst

 11. While you're on your amazon account, click on the Elastic MapReduce tab and view the stats of your recent jobs.
 You can also view your account details and history by navigating to account settings.

 12. now...explore!
-The possibilities are endless....
+The possibilities are endless....and much more complex than the examples provided here.